36 Years of Playing DIRTY

-Registration opened Tuesday, March 22 at 9 a.m.
-It closed on Monday, April 18 at 5 p.m. (or sooner if it fills up).
-You will need each player’s name, email address, class year, and T-shirt size to register.
+Registration opens Monday, March 11, 2019 at 9 a.m. and closing on Friday, April 12, 2019 at 11:59 p.m. (or sooner if it fills up!).
+You will need a team captain, team name, and credit card to register online.
 We recommend registering early, as spots are limited and will fill up.
 Follow the Student Alumni Association on Facebook and Twitter (@UConnSAA) for updates.
-The registration link is posted here and on the main saa.rso.uconn.edu homepage.
+The registration link is posted on the main saa.rso.uconn.edu homepage.

-Once you have registered for OOzeball, you will receive an email directing you to the final step of your team registration.
-This final step is to have every player on your team also register through IM Leagues.
-The team captain must register the team in IM Leagues within 48 hours of submitting the registration form, or your team may lose its spot in the tournament.
-The rest of your team’s players must register in IM Leagues by Wednesday, April 20, 2016.
-Game times and results will only be available through IM Leagues.
+2.)
+Second, have every player on your team also register through IMLeagues.
+The team captain must register the team in IMLeagues within 48 hours of submitting the registration form, or your team may lose its spot in the tournament.
+Your team must have at least 6 players (that meet the gender requirement) registered in IMLeagues by Sunday, April 21, 2019 at 11:59 p.m.
+Game times, results, and waivers will only be available through IMLeagues.

 Who can play?